OpenKH/OpenKh/docs/kh2/file/type/jiminy.md

 ## Ques

-Contains informations about the secion "Missions".
+Contains informations about the section "Missions".

 Magic Code `JMQU`